hojinc02/Hojins-DDR-Note/README.md

 This is basically a fork of Peter's DDR Note noteskin from [Peters-Noteskins](https://github.com/Pete-Lawrence/Peters-Noteskins) repo.

 Hold / roll bodies and bottomcaps from HURG-IIDX's [Noteskin-Workshop-Dancegroove](https://github.com/HURG-IIDX/Noteskin-Workshop-DanceGroove) repo.

+Special thanks to Max for teaching me about [LICEcap](https://www.cockos.com/licecap/)!
+It's a lifesaver for making gifs.